How is acute myeloid leukemia classified?

 Acute megakaryoblastic leukemia

-Subtypes M0 through M5 all start in early forms of white blood cells.
-M6 AML starts in very early forms of red blood cells, while M7 AML starts in early forms of cells that make platelets.
+Subtypes M0 through M5 all start in immature forms of white blood cells.
+M6 AML starts in very immature forms of red blood cells, while M7 AML starts in immature forms of cells that make platelets.

 World Health Organization (WHO) classification of AML